inveniosoftware/rfcs/rfcs/rdm-0077-vocabulary-harvesting.md

 - As an admin I want to control the job schedule
 - As an admin I want to be able to update vocabularies from external sources
     - As an admin I want to see the state of such jobs in an administrative dashboard (see logs and general stats as well)
+- As an admin I want to deprecate a vocabulary.
 - As a user I want to always use the latest vocabularies
 - As a librarian I want to run jobs manually
 - As a librarian I want to see the status of runs